Forms and Planning for Current Graduate Students

 The normal time to complete the Ph.D. is 4 years after the Master's, except for variation caused by your research project.
 Please refer to the requirements for the Ph.D. program here.

-This is your conceptual plan for your coursework.
 You must complete this form immediately upon entering the program.
 You will then revise your plan when you meet with your supervisory committee and after each semester.
 Please fill out the form and take it to your first supervisory committee meeting.
 After your supervisory committee members approve and sign it, please submit it to the SNRE office.
 SNRE will do a preliminary audit to identify any potential issues.
 You should revise and discuss your plan in subsequent committee meetings as needed.
-Doctoral students should provide yourr supervisory committee and the SNRE office with an updated plan of study ten business days prior to your qualifying exam, so SNRE can audit and your committee members can refer to your coursework preparation for the examination (this revision does not need committee signatures).
+Doctoral students should provide your supervisory committee and the SNRE office with an updated plan of study ten business days prior to your qualifying exam, so SNRE can audit and your committee members can refer to your coursework preparation for the examination (this revision does not need committee signatures).
 All students should provide the SNRE office with a final plan of study the semester before you intend to graduate (this revision does not need committee signatures).
 This will provide SNRE staff a chance to identify any deficiencies and give you one last opportunity to remedy unresolved problems.

 Doctoral students should schedule a date for the qualifying examination at the beginning of their second year in the program and take the exam before the end of their second year.
 Your goal at this time should be to end your second year with formal course work completed and having been formally declared by your supervisory committee to be a Doctoral Candidate.
 This will enable you to begin your third year devoting full time to your research.

-You must be registered for Advanced Research (7979) when you take your qualifying exam for a minimum of 3 hours in Fall or Spring term or a minimum of 2 hours in Summer term.
+You must be registered for Advanced Research (7979) when you take your qualifying exam for a minimum of 3 hours in the Fall or Spring term or a minimum of 2 hours in the Summer term.
 Once you have passed the qualifying exam and advanced to candidacy, you should no longer register for 7979 (Advanced Research).
 You will instead register for 7980 (Research for Doctoral Dissertation), as indicated in the plan of study.

 Doctoral candidates must request a transmittal form from the SNRE Coordinator before they will be able to make their first submission.
 Master's students do not need to request this form.
 All submissions must follow a strict set of formatting requirements.
 For your convenience electronic thesis and dissertation templates and tutorials are provided through the UF Computing Help Desk.